lakevin/EdoProCustom/README/Protectrix.md

             <td>Protectrix Command Center</td>
             <td><img src="../pics/955000021.jpg" height=137px width=94px></td>
             <td>
                 The powerful Field Spell of this archetype, which gives an ATK/DEF boost.
-Also it has a destruction effect to trigger the effects of "Claymore" or "Halberd" or its own <b>[Destroyed]</b> effect, which allows you to Special Summon any <b>Protectrix</b> monster from your Deck.
+Also it has a destruction effect to trigger the effects of "Protectrix Claymore" or "Protectrix Halberd" or its own <b>[Destroyed]</b> effect, which allows you to Special Summon any <b>Protectrix</b> monster from your Deck.
             </td>
-            <td align="center">3x</td>
+            <td align="center">2-3x</td>
         </tr>
     </table>
 </details>